If you have lowered rates to land a client, kept rates low to keep a client, or lowered an invoice to avoid angering a client, this is for you.

 When you’re working night and day to get a new business off the ground, it can be all-consuming.
-Hobbies slowly fade away and your business becomes your hobby.
-Relationships start to slip and you find yourself prioritizing clients over friends and family.
-Soon you’re looking to your business for fulfillment and happiness… and as a result, decisions are being made that will bite you in the butt later on.
+Hobbies slowly fade away and marketing your business becomes your hobby.
+Relationships beyond your immediate household start to slip and you find yourself prioritizing clients over friends and family.
+Soon you’re looking to your business for fulfillment and happiness… a decision that will bite you in the butt later on.

 The problem is that many freelancers end up looking to their business for personal fulfillment without even realizing it.

 When I found myself in this exact situation, I had no idea I was sabotaging my own success for a short-term feel-good moment.

 - I patted myself on the back for my near 100% close rate.

 - I was proud of easy I was to work with.

 - I owned being affordable because my clients loved me for it.

 And, at the same time, I was undercharging for my services and my revenue and income didn’t align with my hard work and dedication.

 It took a neutral, unbiased, third party to wake me up.
 When attending a business conference, a speaker asked the attendees, “Where in your business, are you looking to fulfill needs that aren’t being met in your personal life?”

 It was like a smack in the face.